linode/docs/docs/products/tools/api/guides/manage-api-tokens/index.md

     ![Screenshot of the Add Personal Access Token form](create-token.png)

 1. Enter a **Label** for this new token.
-Choose a label that allows you to identify the token and understand its intended use.
+Choose a label that lets you identify the token and understand its intended use.

 1. In the **Expiry** field dropdown menu, select a timeline for when the new token expires.
 You can optionally allow this token to never expire. *This cannot be changed once the token is created.*